brookehus/cfp-to-jpz/README.md

 # cfp-to-jpz
+#### With rebus support 😎

 Haven't you always wanted to... you know... jpz your cfps?
+(Especially ones with rebuses?)

-I put this together so I could fix a messed-up .jpz file and I absolutely cannot promise it works in general.
+I put this together so I could fix a messed-up .jpz file for a rebus puzzle and I absolutely cannot promise it works in general.

 Usage
 -----